Logic-Constrained Shortest Paths for Flight Planning: A Branch and Bound Algorithm for the lcsp

-We derive a B\&B algorithm for the LCSP from the following two observations: First, given an LCSP instance $(\G,\form,\sg,s,t)$ and a (partial) assignment $\trail$, it is possible to construct a subgraph $\RG$ of $G$ in which all $s,t$-paths agree with $\trail$.
-This means that if for some $\vg\in\VG$ the literal $\neg \vg$ is in $\trail$ no $s$-$t$-path may contain $\sg^{-1}(\vg)$.
-Otherwise, if $\vg$ is in $\trail$, any $s$-$t$-path in $\RG$ contains the arc $\sg^{-1}(\vg)$.
-This can be achieved by deleting a carefully chosen set of arcs from $\G$.
+We derive a \gls{bb} algorithm for the \gls{lcsp} from the following two observations: First, given an \gls{lcsp} instance $(\G,\form,\sg,s,t)$ and a (partial) assignment $\trail$, it is possible to construct a subgraph $\RG$ of $G$ in which all $s,t$-paths agree with $\trail$.
+This means that if for some $\vg\in\VG$ the literal $\neg \vg$ is in $\trail$ no $s$-$t$-path may contain the arc $\sg^{-1}(\vg)$.
+Otherwise, if $\vg$ is in $\trail$, any $s$-$t$-path in $\RG$ must contain $\sg^{-1}(\vg)$.
+Since there are no cycles in $\G$, both cases can be enforced by deleting a carefully chosen set of arcs from $\G$.
 We call this procedure the \emph{enforcement} of $\trail$.
-For now, we postpone the details on enforcement to \cref{sec:enforcing}.
+It is explained in detail in \cref{lcsp:sec:enforcing}.

 Second, $\form$ can be simplified to the equisatisfiable formula $\form\cond\trail$ that contains no variable assigned by $\trail$.
-Combined, this allows us to derive a new LCSP instance that assumes all literals in $\trail$ to be assigned and a corresponding \emph{shortest path relaxation}.
+Combined, this allows us to derive a new \gls{lcsp} instance that assumes all literals in $\trail$ to be assigned and a corresponding \emph{shortest path relaxation}.

-\begin{definition}[Subproblems associated with $\trail$] Consider an LCSP instance as in \cref{def:lcsp} and an assignment $\trail{}$ of $\form$.
+\begin{definition}[] Consider an \gls{lcsp} instance as in \cref{lcsp:def:lcsp} and an assignment $\trail{}$ of $\form$.
 The \emph{graph induced by $\trail$}, denoted by $\RG$, is the subgraph of $G=(V,A)$ obtained by enforcing every arc that is set to true in $T$ and forbidding every arc that is set to false.
 We denote by $A(\RG)\subseteq A$ the arc set of $\RG$.
-Then, $(\RG,\form\cond\trail,\sg,s,t)$ is a new LCSP instance called the \emph{subproblem} induced by $\trail$.
-We call the \emph{One-to-One Shortest Path} instance $(\RG, s, t)$ the \emph{shortest path relaxation} induced by $\trail$. \end{definition}
+Then, $(\RG,\form\cond\trail,\sg,s,t)$ is a new \gls{lcsp} instance called the \emph{subproblem} induced by $\trail$.
+We call the \emph{one-to-one shortest path} instance $(\RG, s, t)$ the \emph{shortest path relaxation} {of $(\RG,\form\cond\trail,\sg,s,t)$.} \end{definition}

 The algorithm works by repeatedly selecting a subproblem $(\RG,\form\cond\trail,\sg,s,t)$ from a queue of subproblems, generating the subgraph $\RG$, and then solving the shortest path relaxation $(\RG, s, t)$.